internetarchive/dweb-mirror/README.md

 We have built an offline server that:

-* Crawls Internet Archive collections to a local server.
+* Crawls Internet Archive collections to a local server,
 * Serves that content locally,
-* Caches content while browsing.
+* Caches content while browsing,
-* Moves content between servers by sneakernet — on disks, USB sticks, and SD cards.
+* Moves content between servers by sneakernet — on disks, USB sticks, and SD cards,
 * Delivers (mostly) the Internet Archive UI offline in javascript in the browser,
-* Is open source
+* Is open source,
 * And is being made available in other languages.

 The server is integrated into the Internet-In-A-Box (IIAB) platform,